Voyage of the Brooklyn Saints: Final preparations and departure

 Homes and businesses had been quickly sold and property disposed.
 Parting from loved ones was difficult with families fearing they might never see one another again.
 Several passengers experienced difficulties with extended family members who objected to their kin migrating to the far side of the continent with an out-of-favor religious group.
 The uncle of Katherine Coombs (daughter of Abraham Coombs by his first wife) did not want to lose his favorite niece, so he concocted a false charge and got the police to arrest Abraham on the dock while he kidnapped the girl.
 Abraham was able to draw enough attention to his plight that other Brooklyn passengers came to his aid, foiling the dockside drama.
 The family was then able to board the ship.
 When Isaac and Ann Robbins were bidding farewell to her parents, Ann's father drove her husband off at rifle point, forcibly detaining Ann and the children so they would not go.
 With the help of other family members a few days later, Ann and the children managed to escape on foot across snowy New Jersey back roads, making their way across the state to reunite with Isaac just before Brooklyn sailed.

 Prior to departure, a schedule and twenty-one rules for daily conduct were agreed upon, although they were not fully implemented for some time.
 Days consisted of reveille at 6 am, cleaning of staterooms, inspections, sick call, meals served in two seatings, school for the children, religious services on Sundays, with people assigned on a rotating basis to watch over belongings and food supplies, and much free time.
 Standards of dress and hygiene were to be observed.
 With 100 children on board, many of them infants and toddlers, child care was a constant occupation.

+On the afternoon of February 4, 1846, the steamboat tug Sampson drew Brooklyn away from the East River dock.
+A pennant atop the mast proclaimed the ship was headed for Oregon.
+The pilot conducted Brooklyn through the shifting Narrows to Sandy Hook, passing without interference under the "bristling guns" of Fort Hamilton.